 In other words, Bitcoin or other cryptocurrencies don’t get hacked –the devices that store private keys do.
 Some wallets keep these private keys offline, and other wallets or exchanges often hold them for you online.

-This is why it is up to you to decide how you want your private key to be managed, and you decide this when you choose your wallet.
+This is why it is up to you to decide how you want your private key to be managed, and you decide this when you choose your cryptocurrency wallet type.

-A multisig wallet, also known as a “multisignature” wallet, refers to cryptocurrency wallets that require input from multiple parties in order to complete a transaction.
+A multisig cryptocurrency wallet, also known as a “multisignature” wallet, refers to a cryptocurrency wallets types that require input from multiple parties in order to complete a transaction.

-Consider it like a shared bank account, where all parties need to enter their PIN or order to complete a transaction.
+Consider types of cryptocurrency wallet that use multisig technology like a shared bank account, where all parties need to enter their PIN or order to complete a transaction.
 A multisig wallet is ideal for use by families and businesses alike.

 If your multi-currency wallet cannot convert the cryptocurrencies that it contains, you will need to take additional steps to accomplish this online.
 This is why it is important to look for ShapeShift integration for your hot wallet before you get started.